 Before the sign on the building says “Open for Business,” it said “Waldvogel Commercial Properties.”
 For more than a quarter of a century, the name Waldvogel has been at the forefront of commercial real estate in the Roanoke Valley and Southwest Virginia.
-No other firm can match our credentials or our unique combination of ambition and enthusiasm tempered by experience and industry know-how.
+No other firm can match our credentials or our unique combination of ambition and enthusiasm enhanced by experience and industry know-how.

 We call Southwest Virginia and the Roanoke Valley home.
 We live and work here.
 We put our experience to work for you, whether it’s selling, leasing, providing comprehensive property management services for your property, or finding the perfect location for your business.